Lizzo Plays Library of Congress Flute at DC Show

 — Sierra Fox (@thesierrafox) September 28, 2022

-According to Fox5 reporter Sierra Fox, Capitol Police and Secret Service were also on stage to hand off the artifact.
+According to Fox5 DC’s Sierra Fox, Capitol Police and Secret Service were also on stage to hand off the artifact.
 The Library of Congress confirms the flute returned to its home, where we imagine the other historic instruments felt a little bit starstruck.

 We just did a DNA test.
 Turns out: It's 100% that [crystal] flute @lizzo played at her D.C. stop on the #SpecialTour tonight.
 It's safe & sound back at the Library now.
 Thank you @CapitolPolice for escorting it.
 Watch this space for more from Lizzo's Library visit. #LizzoAtLOC pic.twitter.com/YnS5wVoALN